isu-digital/digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="cookbooks712" %}
+{% include feature/jumbotron.html objectid="cookbooks30851" %}
 {% include feature/nav-menu.html sections="About the collection;Related resources" %}

 ## About the collection

 Cookbooks published by Iowan communities, organizations, and individuals document the culinary heritage of Iowa and the United States.
-They contain not only recipes but also valuable cultural and historical information.
-These digitized versions of 19th- and 20th-century cookbooks represent a selection of rare books held by ISU Library's Special Collections department in its Iowa Cookbook Collection.
+In addition to recipes, these works contain valuable cultural, social, and historical information reflecting community life, domestic practices, and regional identity.
+This digital collection includes cookbooks dating from the 19th through the 21st centuries and represents a curated selection of rare books drawn from Iowa State University Library's Special Collections and University Archives as well as the General Collection.
+The digitized materials form part of the Iowa Cookbook Collection and highlight the breadth and continuity of Iowa's culinary traditions.

 ## Related resources